sigurdsvela/LoveLetters/README.md

 LoveLetters
 ===============

-A command line version of the little known card game "Love Letters" Sigurd was here. (sensured)
+Desktop version of the card game "LoveLetters"
-Joakim was here.
-And here!